sathwik-cherukuri/Customer-Shopping-Analysis/README.md

   - Top products by rating and category
   - Customer segmentation (New, Returning, Loyal)
   - Discount and shipping analysis
-5. Dashboard Creation (Power BI)
+### 5. Dashboard Creation (Power BI)
 - Connected Power BI to the processed dataset or SQL database.
 - Built interactive visuals for KPIs such as:
   - Total Revenue
   - Average Purchase Value
   - Revenue by Gender, Category, and Age Group
   - Top Products and Loyal Customer Insights
-6. Insights & Conclusion
+### 6. Insights & Conclusion
 - Identified trends in customer behavior and spending patterns.
 - Highlighted factors influencing higher sales (like discounts, subscriptions, and shipping type).
 - Summarized findings in Power BI for better decision-making.

 ## DashBoard Interaction
 <a href = "https://github.com/sathwik-cherukuri/Customer-Shopping-Analysis/blob/main/customer%20dashboard.pbix">View dashboard</a>

+## Project Insights
+- Both male and female customers generate strong revenue, with slight variation in spending patterns.
+- Discount offers encourage higher purchase amounts.
+- Top-rated products show high customer satisfaction.
+- Express shipping users spend more than standard shipping users.
+- Subscribed customers contribute more revenue than non-subscribers.
+- Loyal customers make the highest total purchases.
+- Most repeat buyers are also subscribers.
+- The 25–40 age group drives the highest sales.
+- Top 3 products in each category account for most purchases.